Leoni71/ComputerScienceWiki/README.md

-This repo stores the notes and summarys of some topics I've learned.
-It helps me reinforce the understanding of these concepts and it's also convenient to review them in a well-organized form.
+This repo stores the notes and summary of some topics I've learned.
+It helps me reinforce the understanding of these concepts and it's convenient to review them in a well-organized form.

 ## Fundamentals